 · Town of Elk Point – Bylaw No. 731/14

 REMA works with all departments, utility companies, other municipalities and nonprofit groups to prepare, respond and recover more quickly when a disaster occurs.
-The REMA manages the Region’s Emergency Management Plan and six Sub-Plans which identifies the Region’s resources and organization in the event of an emergency or disaster.
+The REMA manages the Region’s Emergency Management Plan and six Sub-Plans which identifies the Region’s resources and organization in the event of an incident or disaster.
 The entire process and readiness of Emergency Management is compiled in those series of plans.
 The REMP is the master document developed by various Agencies such as Police, Fire, Municipal Works, and Emergency Social Services.
 The Director and all the agency representatives of the various essential services agencies meet on an annual basis to discuss and refine plans.

 An all Hazards Approach was taken to understand the potential hazards we could be faced with in the Region of St. Paul.
 We looked back at past incidents, we have look at our current status now, and have tried to be proactive in looking ahead at those potentials for the future.
 The main plan was developed using the hazards identified in the hazard assessment.
 The plan is now in place and is ready should it be required.
 As the plan is a living document and always requires updates and upgrades, it is never ‘done’, but it is ready to support our Region.